 Interested in leveraging ShipBob’s fulfillment platform on your journey to unify your operations?
 Connect with our team to learn more and get started.

 Below are answers to common questions about unified commerce.

 Is there a difference between omnichannel and unified commerce?

 Yes, omnichannel commerce aims to offer a seamless shopping experience across multiple channels but often lacks synchronization.
 Unified commerce, on the other hand, integrates these avenues, providing a synchronized and seamless customer experience.

 How can unified commerce benefit customers as well as businesses?

 Unified commerce crafts a win-win scenario.
 Customers receive real-time information about product availability, prices, and delivery times.
 At the same time, businesses benefit from operational efficiency and rich insights.

 How can ShipBob’s services help ecommerce businesses achieve a unified commerce experience?

-By integrating technology and a vast network of fulfilment centres, ShipBob ensures streamlined order processing, inventory management, and shipment tracking—all centralised on one platform.
+By integrating technology and a vast network of fulfillment centers, ShipBob ensures streamlined order processing, inventory management, and shipment tracking—all centralized on one platform.